Bachelor of Health Service Administration (BHSA): Degree Overview

 Students in Bachelor of Health Service Administration (BHSA) degree programs approach the delivery of health care from a business and management perspective rather than a strictly medical point of view.
 Students can learn about budgeting, human resource management, regulatory issues and legalities in health care services.

-Most programs also include internships or field experience in health care institutions.
+Most baccalaureate programs in health service administration combine didactic learning with hands-on opportunities such as internships or field experience at health care institutions.
 Students may typically enter a BHSA program with only a high school diploma or the equivalent.
 In some cases, programs are designed to accommodate recent high school graduates, as well as individuals who have earned an associate degree in a related field.
+Graduates of these programs either join the workforce or pursue graduate-level education.

 - Computer information systems